 Joshua Keller Katz is an American screenwriter, actor, and disabled U.S. military veteran based in Los Angeles, California.
 He was born in Cincinnati, Ohio, where, as a child, he appeared in local radio and television commercials and, later, in local community theater productions.
 As a teen, he landed a small role in Paramount Picture's Milk Money.
 Katz first started writing around that time as a freelance writer for the popular Cincinnati publication Everybody's News.
 Upon completing high school, he served in the United States Navy as a Gunner's Mate, becoming a Missile Tech and a first defense responder to NY and DC on 9/11.
 Following his military commitment, Katz graduated from the University of Cincinnati with a degree in electronic media.
 In 2015 Joshua participated in the Veterans Writing Project, a year-long screenwriting mentorship at the WGA.
 Upon graduating from the course, Joshua founded the Alumni Association.
 He is currently a WGA Mentor for the Program.
 Joshua has continued to act on-camera, including a recurring co-star role on all three seasons of Code Black on CBS.
 He has worked as a military advisor for countless film and TV productions, and he wrote a series of commercials for Under Armour.
-Joshua recently took on the role of Assistant to the Executive Producers for the CBS sitcom, United States of Al, where he is also a credited writer.
+Joshua was the Assistant to the Executive Producers for the CBS sitcom, United States of Al, where he was also a credited writer.

 Writer currently has no listed scripts.